Prof-Rosario-UCLA/team38/README.md

 # React + TypeScript + Vite

+To run the project, run `npm install` and then `npm run dev`, then go to `http://localhost:5173/`.

+`npm run dev` takes a while to start for some reason and opening the page takes a while, so we need to figure that out

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: